How To Budget for Inflation

 1. Slow Down Debt Repayment

-If you're actively paying off debt, you might have to scale back your payments, Black said.
+If you're actively paying off debt, but you're worried about making ends meet, you might have to scale back your payments, Black said.
 That means your target payoff date might be a little farther out than you'd like, but you might have to redirect that money toward basics like groceries.

 "I hate to say it, but it might be worth paying just the minimum for a while because it's worth it not to get in more debt," Black said.